confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/quickstart-deploy/README.rst

 From the Control Plane cluster, deploy Confluent Platform.

 #.
-Create the namespace ``org-confluent`` to deploy Confluent Platform clusters
+Create the namespace ``org-confluent`` to deploy the Confluent Platform
-   CR into:
+   clusters CR into:

    .. sourcecode:: bash